czbiohub/blog/_blog/The-Effect-of-PCR-on-scRNAseq.md

 ![png](/images/The-Effect-of-PCR-on-scRNAseq_files/The-Effect-of-PCR-on-scRNAseq_1.png)

 The difference between these plots is pretty striking.
 In the droplet data on the left, the relationship between expression and dropout looks like something we can model: genes that are highly expressed are more likely to be observed in every cell, while low-expression genes are seen less often.
-This relationship is what we would expect from a Poisson distribution, with the addition of noise due to variation in library depth and expression variation.
+This relationship is what we would expect from a [Poisson distribution](https://en.wikipedia.org/wiki/Poisson_distribution), with a little additional noise due to variation in library depth and gene expression.
 If we model these sources of variation as a [gamma distribution](https://en.wikipedia.org/wiki/Gamma_distribution) then the resulting model for observed counts is a [negative binomial](http://www.nxn.se/valent/2018/1/30/count-depth-variation-makes-poisson-scrna-seq-data-negative-binomial).
-Deviations from that model are a sign of heterogeneity in gene expression, which suggests a method for suggesting variable genes for analysis.
-Tallulah Andrews and Martin Hemberg describe such a method in [their paper](https://www.biorxiv.org/content/early/2018/05/17/065094) on bioR$\chi$iv.
+Deviations from that model are a sign of heterogeneity in gene expression&mdash;perhaps indicating a mixture of cell types or cell states.
+This suggests a method for finding variable genes; Tallulah Andrews and Martin Hemberg describe such a method in [their paper](https://www.biorxiv.org/content/early/2018/05/17/065094) on bioR$\chi$iv.

 The second plot is more confusing.
-The same trend is apparent but the points are much more spread out and cloudier compared to the data from the droplets.
+The same trend is apparent but the points are much more spread out and cloudier compared to the data from droplets.
 We see a faint echo of the droplet curve on the left side of the plot, but most of the points are further to the right.
 If we assumed a negative binomial for these data we would identify a huge number of genes as variable, but we know this population of cells is relatively homogenous (probably as homogenous as the cells in the droplet data).

 There must be an additional source of noise, and the obvious suspect is the [PCR](https://en.wikipedia.org/wiki/Polymerase_chain_reaction) amplification during library preparation.
-The droplet data has unique molecular identifiers (UMIs) that allow us to remove this noise, while the FACS data does not, and the result is what we see.
-One way to test this idea is to model how we think the data are generated and see if we can reproduce these results.
+The droplet data has unique molecular identifiers (UMIs) that removed this noise, while the FACS data does not, and the result is what we see.
+One way to test this idea is to model how we think the data are generated and see if we can reproduce these trends.

 ## What are we measuring? scRNA-seq as a sampling process